monopole/snt/README.md

 ```
 TUT_DIR=$(mktemp -d)
 ```
-All file system use - software installation, source code and data file creation - will happen in that disposable directory.
+With the exception of the optional gcloud installation covered later, all file system use will happen in this disposable directory.
+Cleanup up is just

+> ```
+> rm -rf $TUT_DIR
+> ```

 The tutorial can be done directly from the content's [github repo UX](https://github.com/monopole/snt).
-In any directory, start with `README.md`, then consult `README_ORDER.txt` to know in which order to visit remaining directory content.
+In any directory, start with `README.md`, then consult `README_ORDER.txt` to see the order in which to visit remaining directory content.

 ### For a better experience